Name

 Step 4 — Spent Regeneration Gas Handling

-• Only a small bed is required: regen gas volume is much smaller than feed gas volume; mercury need only be reduced to feed gas concentration (not to product specification), so the bed can be loaded to higher breakthrough before replacement
+Spent regen gas (after cooling and KO separator) is routed through a small non-regenerable GB adsorbent bed; only a small bed is required since regen gas volume is much smaller than feed gas volume and mercury need only be reduced to feed gas concentration rather than product specification — allowing the bed to be loaded to higher breakthrough before replacement; treated regen gas is then recycled to feed or sales gas without mercury concern

 Step 5 — Cooling and Re-pressurisation